 Sleeve gastrectomy is a bariatric procedure that induces weight loss by restricting food intake.
 With this procedure, the surgeon removes a portion of the stomach laparoscopically so that the stomach takes a “sleeve” or tube shape.
 This procedure is typically performed on highly obese or high-risk patients.
 Sleeve gastrectomy is superior to bands and offers many of the benefits of the more aggressive procedures minus their complications and side effects.
-Most often, a gastric bypass is performed as a second procedure.

 Our La Peer team, at The Bariatric Surgery Center of Excellence, will help you determine whether sleeve gastrectomy is appropriate for you and exactly how it will be performed.